 Broughton Street Redevelopment: In February 2014, developer Ben Carter announced plans for the redevelopment of Broughton Street between Jefferson and Drayton Streets, including streetscape improvements.
-The plan calls for the redevelopment of 24 properties with a mix of retail, dining and residential uses.2 development has a mix of uses and retains a pattern or interconnected streets and squares.
-The site would connect to the existing riverwalk and serve as a gateway to the historic district.3
+The plan calls for the redevelopment of 24 properties with a mix of retail, dining and residential uses.

 Savannah River Landing: The 54 acre Savannah River Landing site is located immediately east of River Street on the eastern edge of the Historic district.
 Previous development plans included a mix of commercial and residential uses and serve to extend the core downtown to the east.
-Plans by the current property owner have not yet been finalized, although the City is committed to ensuring the
+Plans by the current property owner have not yet been finalized, although the City is committed to ensuring the development has a mix of uses and retains a pattern or interconnected streets and squares.
+The site would connect to the existing riverwalk and serve as a gateway to the historic district.

-2 Curl, Eric and Ritchey, Julia.
+&lt;sup>2 Curl, Eric and Ritchey, Julia.
 Ben Carter Unveils \$75 million Broughton Street Development Plan, (February 6, 2014), Savannah Morning News, page1

 East Savannah Gateway: The East Savannah Gateway project encompasses the demolished Robert Hitch Village and Fred Wessels Homes public housing sites and surrounding area.
 Plans call for the redevelopment of the site as a mixed-income, mixed used community that will include 600 new homes.
-The project area is located on the eastern side of the historic district, east of East Broad Street and south of Bay Street.4
+The project area is located on the eastern side of the historic district, east of East Broad Street and south of Bay Street.

 City of Savannah Arena: The City intends to build a new arena in west Savannah, proposed for a site north of West Gwinnett Street along the Springfield Canal.
 The project is being funded by sales tax approved through a sales tax referendum in 2006.
-Programming for the arena or other development details is not yet available.5
+Programming for the arena or other development details is not yet available.

 Canal District Vision: In October 2013, the City of Savannah announced a vision for the site of the proposed new arena and the surrounding area.
 This area, the Canal District, is located to the west of West Boundary Street.
-The vision calls for the creation of a regional mixed used entertainment district with multi-modal transportation network serving pedestrians, cyclists, automobiles and rail transit.6
+The vision calls for the creation of a regional mixed used entertainment district with multi-modal transportation network serving pedestrians, cyclists, automobiles and rail transit.